Moving to Philippines

 The Philippines is massive archipelago of more than 7,000 islands in Southeast Asia, between the Philippine and South China seas.
 The major island groupings are Luzon in the north, the Visayas in central Philippines, and Mindanao in the south.

-Expats moving to the Philippines will find a multicultural and multi-ethnic nation influenced by the many countries that have laid claim to the land and called it home over the centuries, including Spain, America, India, China, Aboriginal Australia, Japan and the Arab states.
+Expats moving to the Philippines will find a multicultural and multi-ethnic nation influenced by the many countries that have laid claim to the land and called it home over the centuries, including Spain, the USA, India, China, Aboriginal Australia, Japan and the Arab states.

 Filipinos may appear shy at first, but are known for their genuine hospitality and welcoming nature.
 While Filipino is the official language, English is widely spoken and expats should not have a problem communicating with the local population.
 Many businesses and schools communicate in English and many signs around the country include an English translation.